 Traumatic breast injury can be the result of anything that causes damage to the breast tissue.
-Most traumatic breast injuries do not cause significant side effects, but rare complications can include severe bleeding.
+Typically, side effects are mild.
 No research suggests breast injury can cause cancer.

 The most immediate symptom of a traumatic breast injury is the pain.
 A traumatic breast injury can cause pain from impact, followed by bruising that may cause aching and discomfort.

 It is also possible to experience side effects in addition to bleeding, such as lumps in the breast caused by the injury or the healing process.
 These lumps may be initially worrisome, but they do not cause cancer.

 A frequent cause of traumatic breast injury is a car accident.
 If a person was wearing a seatbelt, the force of the collision could sometimes cause significant trauma to the chest.

 If a person is riding in the front seat and the airbag also deploys, they can experience chest trauma, as a result of the blow from the bag.
 People can also hit their chest against a steering wheel, dashboard, or front seat when there are no airbags.

 Injuries are possible from restraint and safety devices, such as seat belts and airbags, but the injuries are typically less severe than if these devices were not in place.

 Other potential causes include assault, a fall, or a sports injury.

 Breast injury side effects